data2health/information-architecture/RPPR.md

 * Identification of logical points of interconnection between information sources and sinks, with a particular focus on the potential reduction of duplicative effort

 # Timeline (monthly)
-* 9/1 - v.1 CD2H architecture diagram
+* 9/1 - v.1 CD2H architecture
-* 1/1 - v.2 CD2H/CTSA architecture diagram (only those relevant to our charter)
+* 1/1 - v.2 CD2H/CTSA architecture (only those relevant to our charter)

 # Potential Pitfalls and Alternative Strategies